 Project Based Learning: At ACS, Project based learning is an integral part of the philosophy and mission.
 Students are presented with interesting, relevant, and meaningful problems to solve.
 Students complete 3 projects per year/1 per trimester.
 We will follow the NC Essential Standards in Science and Social Studies to determine each project.

-Reading Workshop, Phonics, & Word Study: ACS will use the NC Standard Course of Study in Reading and follow the Reading Workshop Model from Teachers College at Columbia University and will use the Fountas and Pinnell Guided Reading Mini-Lessons Book in addition to the and the Fountas and Pinnell Phonics & Word Study curriculum.
-In Reader's Workshop, students will develop strong reading skills through the use of: Mini-lessons, Small guided reading groups, Read alouds, Conferencing, Independent reading, Literature response, Purposeful share, and Literacy workstations.
+Reading Workshop, Phonics, & Word Study: ACS uses the NC Standard Course of Study in Reading and follows the Reading Workshop Model from Teachers College at Columbia University and uses the Fountas and Pinnell Guided Reading Mini-Lessons Book in addition to the and the Fountas and Pinnell Phonics & Word Study curriculum.
+In Reader's Workshop, students develop strong reading skills through the use of: Mini-lessons, Small guided reading groups, Read alouds, Conferencing, Independent reading, Literature response, Purposeful share, and Literacy workstations.

-Technology: ACS will offer a 21st century learning environment in which every student has access to computers, iPads, or Chromebooks within their classrooms.
-Students will use these devices in math and literacy workstations and for project research.
-Each classroom will also have an interactive whiteboard to enhance the learning experience.
+Technology: ACS offers a 21st century learning environment in which every student has access to computers, iPads, or Chromebooks within their classrooms.
+Students use these devices in math and literacy workstations and for project research.
+Each classroom also has digital displays or an interactive whiteboard to enhance the learning experience.

-After School Care and Enrichments: We are currently working on our After School Care and Enrichment plan with local child care providers.
+After School Care and Enrichments: We currently partner with Genesis Athletics to provide Before and After Care services.
+We are currently working on our After School Enrichment plans with local providers.